Acottle1031/Sales-Predictions-Project/README.md

 ## Limitations
-This model does make mistakes, our errors for sales predictions are about $1,092.30
+This model does make mistakes, our average error for predictions is by about $1,057.
+This doesnt appear to be bad but I know very little about predicting sales for industries.

+## Contact info
+I'm extremely new to the coding world so any advice, tips, or recommended reading is greatly appreciated!
+I can be reached at a.cottle1031@gmail.com